junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — The House Committee on Rules reported an original measure, H. Rept.
 115-263, by Ms. Cheney.
 - 2017-07-27 — The House Committee on Rules reported an original measure, H. Rept.
 115-263, by Ms. Cheney.
 - 2017-07-27 — The resolution provides for a closed rule.
 The resolution provides for an amendment in the nature of a substitute recommended by the Permanent Select Committee on Intelligence now printed in the bill shall be considered as adopted, and the bill as amended, shall be considered as read.
+- 2017-07-28 — Considered as privileged matter. (consideration: CR H6528-6531)
+- 2017-07-28 — DEBATE - The House proceeded with one hour of debate on H. Res.
+481.
+- 2017-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-28 — On agreeing to the resolution Agreed to by the Yeas and Nays: 224 - 186 (Roll no. 436). (text: CR H6528)
+- 2017-07-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 224 - 186 (Roll no. 436).(text: CR H6528)
+- 2017-07-28 — The previous question was ordered without objection.